Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Shovels Bury Bodies](https://www.nexusmods.com/skyrimspecialedition/mods/52984) - Pressing <kbd>E</kbd> while selecting a shovel from inventory near a dead body buries it

-- [Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) - Very simple horse/mount management mod which uses one hotkey to perform horse/mount actions

-  > :ledger: Allows a single hotkey to access mount's saddlebags, make mounts follow or wait (even if you fast travel), call your mount, or give your current mount to a follower by pressing <kbd>H</kbd>
+- [Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) - Pressing <kbd>H</kbd> accesses mount's saddlebags, makes mounts follow or wait (even if you fast travel), calls your mount, or gives your current mount to a follower

 - [Skyrim's Paraglider](https://www.nexusmods.com/skyrimspecialedition/mods/53256) - Adds a paraglider into the world similar to that in breath of the wild.
 You need to find it in the world to use it.